vcfvct/aws-exam/azure.md

   * Continuous WebJob: keep running, on *all* instances
   * Triggered WebJob: only run when manually triggered or scheduled, on a *single* instance.
 * `Azure Container Instances` -> FarGate: provide portable environments for virtualized applications.
 It can start containers in Azure in seconds, without the need to *provision and manage* VMs.
+  * The top-level resource in Azure Container Instances is the [container group](https://docs.microsoft.com/en-us/learn/modules/create-run-container-images-azure-container-instances/2-azure-container-instances-overview).
+A container group is a collection of containers that get scheduled on the same host machine.
+The containers in a container group share a lifecycle, resources, local network, and storage volumes.
+It's similar in concept to a pod in Kubernetes.
+  * There are two common ways to deploy a multi-container group: use a Resource Manager template or a YAML file.
+    1. A Resource Manager template is recommended when you need to deploy additional Azure service resources (for example, an Azure Files share) when you deploy the container instances.
+    2. Due to the YAML format's more concise nature, a YAML file is recommended when your deployment includes only container instances.
 * AKS(k8s) + ACR(container registry)
+  * build image using `az zcr build xxx` could offload the image building to ACR.
 * Azure DevTest Labs -> support windows/linux, quickly provision development and test environments, Set automated shutdowns to minimize costs
 * `Azure Databricks` is an Apache *Spark*-based analytics platform.
 * API-Management -> api-gateway.